TylerAPfledderer/tylerp-nuxt/README.md

 ## Further Considerations

 - As of June 10th 2021, this site has passed Lighthouse checks in Web Accessibility.
 However, this is not enough as more can be done to improve UX, such as a 'Skip Navigation' link or use of the `aria-live` attribute to trigger the screen reader should contact form validation fail.
+- I am working to update, add, and replace my current list of projects.
+Current projects include:
+  - A Multi-Teacher Private Lesson Scheduler
+  - A local small business vendor directory aimed towards Event Planners
+- As stated above, I use Netlify CMS to make it easier to add and update my list of projects through a simple but helpful UI.
+I will be exploring options to use to it for easier updating to other parts of my site, such as the list of skills.